garretrc/ggvoronoi/README.md

 ## Known Issues

-When using a discrete value for fill, the polygons have undesired behavior.
+When using a factor/character value for fill, the polygons have undesired behavior.
 The fix here is to add group=NA to the aesthetic mapping:

 ```r
 library(ggvoronoi)